Amani-DEV123/telegram-bot-oracle-apex/README.md

 The job periodically runs `CHECK_TELEGRAM_MESSAGES` to check for new Telegram updates.

-This allows the bot to receive and process messages without requiring manual execution.
+This allows the bot to receive and process messages automatically without requiring manual execution.

 ## Security

-The Telegram Bot Token is not hardcoded in the project code.
+The Telegram Bot Token is not hardcoded in the project source code.

 The token is retrieved dynamically through a database function, keeping the actual token value separate from the source code and preventing it from being committed to GitHub.